titoBouzout/komodo-komodin-git/readme.md

 Usage:

 <blockquote>
 Right click on multiple/single files/folders of the "places" sidebar, or from the toolbarbutton to apply commands to focused document.
+There is also a git submenu on document and tab context menu.

 </blockquote><br/>

 Available commands: